Berbera – FairFishing Centre of Excellence

 - Concept development: With proven concept FairFishing moves on to a full-scale operation

-- Local capacity: 25 employees at FairFishing station, station capacity 4.5 tonnes of fish per day and 9 tonnes of ice
+- Local capacity: 25 employees at the station with capacity 4.5 tonnes of fish per day and 9 tonnes of ice

 The Partner Supply Unit (PSU)

-The Partner Supply Unit, which opened in January 2015, sells equipment to FairFishing partners at cost prices.
-It employs six people producing nets, of which two are women.
+The Partner Supply Unit, which opened in January 2015, sells fishing gear and equipment to FairFishing partners at cost prices.
+It currently employs one manager and seasonal people producing and repairing nets after need.

 With EU funds in 2017-2018, one boat and engine workshop was constructed to strengthen the technical capacity of the regional fishery.
 A 5tons crane is installed in the harbour to lift boats and engines up and in to the workshop.